Zack-byte/Brain-Extension/Programming/Algos and DataStructs/trees.md

 ## Breadth First Search(BFS)
 - BFS is a bit less intuitive.
 The main tripping point is the (false) assumption that BFS is recursive.
 It's not, instead it uses a queue.
-- An iterative solution involving a queue ususally works best.
+- An iterative solution involving a queue usually works best.
 ```java
 void search(Node root):
   Queue queue = new Queue()